farishaddad/Knowledge-Mining-using-Cognitive-Search/02-Introduction.md

 # Introduction

 In this section, we'll set the stage for the rest of the course.
 We'll start by talking about the motivation behind a cognitive search type of solution and what types of scenarios might call for it.
-Additionally, we'll give an overview of what Microsoft's Cognitive Search solution is and some of the key concepts you'll need understand before we go forward with the solution and labs.
+Additionally, we'll give an overview of what a Microsoft's Cognitive Search solution is and some of the key concepts you'll need understand before we go forward with the solution and labs.

 ## Motivation and context

 ### Azure Search
-Developers are constantly looking for PaaS services in Azure (and elsewhere) to achieve better and faster results in the applications they build.
-While search is a key to many types of applications, few people are subject matter experts.
-From an infrastructure standpoint, it needs to have high availability, durability, scale, and operations.
+Developers are constantly looking for PaaS services in Azure to achieve better and faster results in the applications they build.
+While search is key to many types of applications, few people are subject matter experts.
+From an infrastructure standpoint, it needs to have high availability, durability and scalability.
 From a functionality standpoint, it needs to have ranking, language support, and geospatial capabilities.
-On top of that, web search engines have set the bar high for search.
-Users expect: instant results, auto-complete as they type, highlighting hits within the results, great ranking, and the ability to understand what they are looking for, even if they spell it incorrectly or include extra words.
+Users have come to expect instant results, auto-complete as they type, highlighting hits within the results, great ranking, and the ability to understand what they are looking for, even if they spell it incorrectly or include extra words.

 ![](media/AzureSearch-Example.png =800x)